ninglab/CTKG/Schema.md

 # Relations

-## study and used drug

-There are 29,428 edges between studies and the drugs used in the study.
-This relation indicates which drugs are used in the study.
-The used drugs are the drugs found in the intervention or group title/description of the study.

-1. id: Study::UsedDrug::0
-2. label: study::usedDrug
-3. from: StudyID:NCT00000378
-4. to: DrugID:85

-## Study and studied drug
+## Study-UsedDrug relation

+This relation indicates which drugs are used in which studies.
+For example, the triplet (NCT00000378,  study-usedDrug, bicalutamide) indicates that the drug "bicalutamide" has been used in the study with id "NCT00000378".
+There are 29,428 edges of this relation type between study nodes and drug nodes.
+Each edge of this relation type has an id "Study::UsedDrug::XXX", and we don't have any attributes on this relation.

+## Study-StudiedDrug relation

-There are 23,308 edges between studies and studied drugs.
-This relation indicates which drugs are studied in the study.
-The studied drugs are the drugs only from the group title/description of the study.
-All the studied drugs are also used drugs.
+This relation indicates which drugs are studied in which studied.
+For example, the triplet (NCT00000378,  study-studiedDrug, bicalutamide) indicates that the drug "bicalutamide" is studied in the study with id "NCT00000378".
+In CTKG, for a certain clinical study, the studied drugs are the drugs extracted from the title/description of study groups of this study.
+There are 23,308 edges of this relation type between study nodes and drug nodes.
+Each edge of this relation type has an id "Study::StudiedDrug::XXX", and we don't have any attributes on this relation.

-1. id: Study::StudiedDrug::0
-2. label: study::studiedDrug
-3. from: StudyID:NCT00000378
-4. to: DrugID:85

-## Study and Condition

-There are 17,259 edges between studies and conditions.
-This relation indicates the conditions studied in the study.

-1. id: Study::Condition::0
-2. label: study::condition
-3. from: StudyID:NCT02761980
-4. to: ConditionID:0

-## Drug and standard term

-There are 4,617 edges between drug and standard term.
-One drug is associated with a drug name.
-Since multiple drug names may be for the same standard drug.
-We normalize the drug names with the standard terms.

-1. id: drug::term:0
-2. label: drug::term
-3. from: DrugID:0
-4. to: TermID:0
+## Study-Condition relation

+This relation indicates which conditions are studied in which studies.
+For example, the triplet (NCT00000378,  study-condition, Fever) indicates that the study "NCT00000378" studies how to mitigate the condition "Fever".
+There are 17,259 edges of this relation type between study nodes and condition nodes.
+Each edge of this relation type has an id "Study::Condition::XXX", and we don't have any attributes on this relation.

+## Drug-Term relation

+This relation indicates which drugs could be normalized to which standard terms.
+For example, the triplet (dmards, drug-term, Antirheumatic Agents) indicates the drug "dmards" could be normalized to the standard term "Antirheumatic Agents".
+There are 4,617 edges of this relation between drug nodes and term nodes.
+Each edge of this relation type has an id "Drug::Term:XXX", and we don't have any attributes on this relation.

 ## Outcome Subgraph